 12. Tggl

 Tggl is a feature flagging and release management tool designed to empower product teams with greater control over feature releases and experimentation.
-It offers a user-friendly interface, allowing product managers to manage feature rollouts while collaborating with development teams safely.
+It offers a user-friendly interface that allows product managers to safely collaborate with development teams on feature rollouts.

 Key features of Tggl